-Plug in City – Archigram
+1. Plug in City – Archigram

-The Walking City – Archigram
+2. The Walking City – Archigram

 The concept of having a city that can change its place by moving was a new innovation to architecture.
-The design team at Archigram presented the idea of using a massive robotic building structure, which had its own intelligence, while being able to move freely around the world.
+The design team at Archigram presented the idea of using a massive robotic building structure, which had its own intelligence while being able to move freely around the world.
 The idea of connecting more than one city to form large walking metropolises when needed would benefit the economy of the city.

-Metabolism – Kikutake Kiyonori – Eco Polis
+3. Metabolism – Kikutake Kiyonori – Eco Polis

-The project designed by Kikutake Kiyonori expressed his visions to improve the future of the city by combining the main spine-like element which were wrapped with hexagonal spaces to show the flexibility between the elements.
+The project designed by Kikutake Kiyonori expressed his visions to improve the future of the city by combining the main spine-like element which was wrapped with hexagonal spaces to show the flexibility between the elements.
 The Metabolism movement was established in the late 1950’s in Japan which was required for the economic growth of the city after the war.
 The name Metabolism comes from the experimental concept of living organisms that have the ability to reproduce, expand and evolve.

-Lebbeus Woods – San Francisco
+4. Lebbeus Woods – San Francisco

 By: Muhammad Umair Siddiqui